MicrosoftDocs/azure-dev-docs/articles/intro/includes/scaling-load-balancer-aca-cleanup.md

 ## Clean up resources

-When you are done with both the chat app and the load balancer, clean up the resources.
+When you're done with both the chat app and the load balancer, clean up the resources.

 ### Clean up chat app resources